-Hello everyone and welcome to our monthly Good News outlet.
+Hello everyone and welcome to the December edition of our monthly Good News outlet.
 This year sure has flown by, watch some of the incredible moments we’ve shared this year below!

 - 1992 telecommunications graduate and VFX Supervisor Sherry Hitch, just earned a Clio Award with her crew for “Star Wars: Become a Jedi”!

 - 2019 SportsLink graduate Quinton Zielke has won a 2021-22 Sports Emmy for outstanding edited sports special at ESPN for the program History, Heroes and Hope.